xubingyue/avocadodb/Documentation/Books/Manual/Scalability/DataModels.md

 performance at scale, it is therefore necessary to get the distribution of the graph data across the shards in the cluster right.
-Most of the time, the application developers and users of ArangoDB know best, how their graphs ara structured.
-Therefore, ArangoDB allows users to specify, according to which attributes the graph data is sharded.
+Most of the time, the application developers and users of AvocadoDB know best, how their graphs ara structured.
+Therefore, AvocadoDB allows users to specify, according to which attributes the graph data is sharded.
 A useful first step is usually to make sure that the edges originating at a vertex reside on the same cluster node as the vertex.